 Spend data is estimated by Statistics Canada by combining the Visitor Travel Survey data and anonymized, aggregated data from the financial sector.
 For more information, please see the notes included in the data tables.

-Key highlights from third quarter 2019 early indicators
+Key highlights from third quarter 2019 final indicators

 - US spend steady in the fourth quarter of 2019: During the fourth quarter of 2019, Canada welcomed 5.0 million visitors from the United States (compared to 4.9 million during the fourth quarter of 2018) and 1.3 million tourists from other countries (unchanged from fourth quarter of 2018) who stayed for one or more nights.
 The US visitors contributed $1.9 billion of all spending by international visitors, which is a minor increase compared to the same period in 2018.

 - Spending is concentrated in our cities: International visitors spent 50% of their total spend ($1.9 billion) in Canada in Vancouver ($758 million, 20%), Toronto ($680 million, 18%) and Montréal ($448 million, 12%) compared with 52% ($2.1 billion) in the fourth quarter of 2018.